 U.S. v.
 Army O-5 – Fort Gordon, GA –

-Client with over 20 years accused of forging rental agreements, submitting dozens of false travel vouchers and stealing tens of thousands of dollars in Government money.
+A client with over 20 years accused of forging rental agreements, submitting dozens of false travel vouchers and stealing tens of thousands of dollars in Government money.
 Defended case along with CPT Emeka Nwofili.
-Client originally faced over 70 years in prison.
+The client originally faced over 70 years in prison.

 RESULT: Not guilty on 4 allegations.
 Guilty of 2 allegations.

 SENTENCE: 30 days in jail, a reprimand, forfeitures, a fine and NO DISCHARGE.
-Client will retire.
+The client will retire.

 U.S. v.
 Air Force E-4 – Hanscom AFB, MA –